 Batteries in Ring devices are designed to go months between charges under normal conditions.
 However, real battery life is dependent on a number of factors such as local weather, number of events captured, and frequency of activation.
 This article will cover some of the factors that could cause your battery to require more frequent recharging.

 The Local Weather

 At temperatures below 40°F, lithium polymer batteries are less effective at holding a charge.
-Since Ring Doorbell and Ring Stick Up Cam use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your Ring product more often.
+Since Ring devices use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your Ring product more often.

 Battery performance will return to normal once the weather warms up and remains above freezing.

 Click here for more information on battery life and cold weather.

 The more events captured by your Ring devices, the more your battery is used.
 Using Live View often can also drain your battery faster.